 Employers must deduct and withhold Iowa state income taxes from employees' wages with the amount determined by official withholding tables prepared by the Iowa Department of Revenue (IA Code Sec.
 422.16).
 Iowa generally follows the federal Internal Revenue Code (IRC) (IA Code Sec.
 422.3).
-Iowa did not couple with the bonus depreciation provisions allowed for federal tax purposes for the 2014 tax year.

 • Wages of residents, regardless of where earned (Iowa residents working in other states should have Iowa tax withheld only to the extent it exceeds the other state's taxes).